sukovanej/grafana-example/readme.md

 ### TODO

 Currently, I'm using the loki push API directly to store logs.
-It would be better to let `promptail` to aggregate them instead.
+It would be better to let `promtail` to aggregate them instead.